-Ovulation tests, or ovulation predictor kits (OPKs), are the single most useful tools at your disposal when you are trying to conceive.
+Ovulation tests, also known as ovulation predictor kits (OPKs), are extremely useful when you are trying to conceive.

 Ovulation tests work by detecting a hormone in your urine called luteinizing hormone (LH).
 Your body always produces some LH, but approximately 12 to 36 hours before ovulation, the level of LH increases dramatically.

-Ovulation tests come in two equally reliable formats: test strips and so-called “midstream” tests.
-To use ovulation test strips you must first collect your urine in a container.
-Midstream tests can be held directly in your stream of urine, but many women find it easier to use a container with midstream tests as well.
+To use ovulation test strips, you must first collect your urine in a container.
+Midstream tests can be held directly in your stream of urine while you urinate, but many women find it easier to use a container with midstream tests as well.

 - Collect a sample of your urine in a clean container